 Romanovsky never revealed Martin’s surname and died in January 2023, Kevorkova told CPJ, saying, “He took this mystery with him — who he informed about the planned trip to CAR and who ‘Martin’ was.”

 Radchenko began his career as a projectionist at the Moscow Museum of Cinema before becoming a news cameraman and covering armed conflicts, according to the independent news website Meduza.

 He had previously spent months reporting from the front line in Syria for ANNA News, a media outlet registered in Abkhazia, a Russia-backed breakaway region in Georgia, according to Agence France-Presse.

 AFP quoted his colleague at ANNA News, Sergei Shilov, as saying that Radchenko "was drawn to everything new and unknown and to danger.
 Evidently that was his main motive to film in Africa."

-Radchenko’s own political views were pro-opposition and he acted as an election observer in Chechnya for Russian opposition leader Alexei Navalny earlier this year, according to AFP.
+Radchenko also acted as an election observer in Chechnya for Russian opposition leader Alexei Navalny in 2018, according to AFP.
 That was also where he met Rastorguyev, who later invited him to come to CAR, Meduza reported.